Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Classical properties of

 \begin{dfn} An integrable system $G = (g_1,g_2)$ on a compact connected four dimensional symplectic manifold $N$ is said to be of \strong{toric type} if there exists an effective Hamiltonian $\T^2$-action on $N$ whose momentum map is of the form $f \circ G$, where $f$ is a local diffeomorphism from $G(N)$ to its image. \end{dfn}

 \begin{cor} The system $F = (J,H)$ of coupled angular momenta forms an integrable system of toric type if $t < t^-$ or $t > t^+$, and a semitoric system with one focus-focus singularity if $t^- < t < t^+$.
-It is even toric when $t = 0$. \end{cor}
+It is even toric when $t = 0$ and $R_1 = 1$. \end{cor}

 \begin{proof} We already saw that $J$ and $H$ Poisson commute, and that the critical points of corank two of $F$ are all non-degenerate.
-This is also true for its critical points of corank one, which are of elliptic-transverse type by the above considerations.
+One readily checks that this is also true for its critical points of corank one, which are therefore of elliptic-transverse type by the above considerations (see Appendix B for more details).
 Hence $(J,H)$ is an integrable system; since no singularity has hyperbolic components, it is almost-toric.
 It is easy to check that the Hamiltonian flow of $J$ at time $s$ corresponds to the rotation of angle $s$ around the $z_1$-axis in the first factor and the $z_2$-axis in the second factor, thus $J$ generates an effective circle action, so the system is semitoric.
-By Corollary $3.5$ in \cite{VNpoly}, it is of toric type for $0 \leq t < t^-$ and $t^+ < t \leq 1$ because it has no focus-focus singularity. \end{proof}
+By Corollary $3.5$ in \cite{VNpoly}, it is of toric type for $0 \leq t < t^-$ and $t^+ < t \leq 1$ because it has no focus-focus singularity.